hug0-cstrs/Projet_perso/Snake Game/README.md

 # Snake Game

-Here's a simplified version of the snake game coded in html and javascript
+Here's a simplified version of the snake game coded in html, css and javascript